-Recognizing the dynamic nature of relief work, the high turnover of staff, and the need for reflection and learning, the Feinstein International Center has established the Practitioner Expert Program, whereby returning field workers can be in residence at the Center for four to twelve weeks.
+Recognizing the dynamic nature of relief work, the high turnover of staff, and the need for reflection and learning, we offer the Practitioner in Residence Program, whereby returning field workers can be in residence at the Center for four to twelve weeks.

-The particiant is an important resource to the Tufts community.
+The participant is an important resource to the Tufts community.
 The practitioner may be asked to:

 - Give a talk to the general student body at the Friedman School of Nutrition Science Policy and the Fletcher School of Law and Diplomacy

 - Participate in panels, symposiums, or conferences held in the Boston area

 - Mentor one or two graduate students by discussing in depth the nature of the expert’s work, identifying areas of study needed by practitioners, etc.

 Please submit your application to firstname.lastname@example.org:

 - A one-page summary detailing how you would like to use your time, what issues you plan to research and write about, and the number of weeks/months you wish to stay

 - A letter from your sponsoring agency showing approval for your participation and the topic you wish to research and write about

 - A letter of recommendation from a colleague